Acts of Desperation

 Sunday Times

-Megan Nolan was born in 1990 in Waterford, Ireland and is currently based in London.
+Megan Nolan was born in 1990 in Waterford, Ireland and is currently based in New York.
 Her essays and reviews have been published by the New York Times, White Review, Guardian and Frieze amongst others.
-Her debut novel, Acts of Desperation, was published by Jonathan Cape in 2021 and was the recipient of a Betty Trask Award, shortlisted for the Sunday Times Young Writer of the Year Award and longlisted for the Dylan Thomas Prize.
+For her debut novel, Acts of Desperation, Nolan was the recipient of a Betty Trask Award, shortlisted for the Sunday Times Young Writer of the Year Award and longlisted for the Dylan Thomas Prize.
+Ordinary Human Failings was longlisted for the Women's Prize for Fiction, and shortlisted for the Nero Book Award for Fiction, the Gordon Burn Prize and the RSL Encore Award.